 Therefore a canard hang glider is, in principle, virtually stall proof.
 In practice, there are several drawbacks to the canard configuration, not least of which is complexity.

 Len Gabriels flew an early powered Skyhook Safari hang glider from London to a field sixty miles short of Paris in 1979.
 In the photo taken over London, Tower Bridge is visible.
-(The authorities in France refused Len permission to continue to Paris.)
+(Hmmm…) The authorities in France refused Len permission to continue to Paris.

 The propeller shaft lay alongside the back of the keel tube at an angle.
 The vertical strut in front of the propeller braced the propeller shaft to the keel tube.
-It also and served as a landing skid and prop guard.
+It also served as a landing skid and propeller guard.

-Partly because of that shortcoming, fixing the engine and propeller to the wing was abandoned in favour of mounting it on a three-wheeled buggy behind the pilot’s seat.
-The buggy – the trike – was attached to the hang glider where in un-powered (gliding) flight the harness is attached.
+Partly because of that shortcoming, fixing the engine and propeller to the wing was abandoned in favour of mounting it behind the pilot’s seat in a three-wheeled buggy.
+The buggy – the trike – was attached to the hang glider where, in un-powered (gliding) flight, the harness is attached.

 The Skyhook twin engine contra-rotating propeller power unit solved the problem that, at the time, there were no engines with enough power to get two people into the air, which caused a problem in pilot training.

 The Pixie power unit started out as suitable for Britain’s lightly regulated sub 70kg microlight category.